gchq/sleeper/docs/14-release-process.md

 There should be a cron job configured to run these nightly.
 Running it manually and retrieving the results is documented in the [system tests guide](13-system-tests.md#nightly-test-scripts).

+Update the performance figures in the [system tests guide](13-system-tests.md#performance-benchmarks).

 6. Run a deployment of the deployAll system test to test the functionality of the system.
 Note that it is best to provide an instance ID that's different from the compactionPerformance test: